byteunite/content-generator/README.md

 1. **📤 Upload Templates**: Upload an image, and AI analyzes it to create a reusable template with design elements and a customizable prompt.
 2. **🖼️ Browse and Select**: View templates in a responsive masonry gallery.
 Hover for previews and click to select.
 3. **✏️ Customize and Generate**: Enter a topic.
-AI adjusts the prompt and generates content (text) and eventually a new image matching the template style.
+AI adjusts the prompt and generates both customized content and a brand new image matching the template style.
-4. **🧠 AI-Powered Process**: Everything uses AI – from template creation to content and image generation.
+4. **🧠 AI-Powered Process**: Everything uses AI – from template creation to content and image generation using Google Gemini and BytePlus Seedream.

 ## ✨ Key Features

 - 🖼️ Masonry image gallery with hover interactions
 - 📤 Upload custom image templates
-- 🤖 AI-powered template creation from image uploads
+- 🤖 AI-powered template creation from image uploads using Google Gemini
 - 🎯 Template selection and topic-based content generation
-- 🎨 AI-driven content and image generation
+- 🎨 AI-driven prompt generation tailored to your topic
+- 🖼️ AI-powered image generation using BytePlus Seedream
 - 🎨 shadcn/ui components for consistent styling
 - 🔧 Convex backend integration for data management
 - 🛡️ TypeScript for type safety